MakeSchool-Tutorials/Make-Cookies/P04-Adding-Grandmas/content.md

 let grandmaLevel = document.getElementById('grandma-level');
 let grandmaMultiple = document.getElementById('grandma-multiple');
 ```
 Feel free to change the values of ```grandmaPower``` and ```grandmaPriceAmount``` as you wish.
-This is your game.
+This is *your* game.

 # Adding our on click function
-Now that we've declared our variables we can start creating the function that occurs once we click the buy button.
+Now that we've declared our *variables* we can start creating the *function* that occurs once we click the buy button.

-This function will be largely similar to the previous one, the only difference is that we will be setting a game loop that increases our cookie amount every second.
+This function will be largely similar to the previous one, the only difference is that we will be setting a **game loop** that increases our cookie amount every second.

-So lets get started by writing the following line of code:
+So lets get started by writing the following lines of code:

 ```js
 //buy a grandma